 4) Non-linear spectroscopic techniques are used to measure electronic structure and exciton dynamics in non-equilibrium systems.
 Many non-equilibrium processes are not well understood, such as the self-assembly of nanoparticles, and the formation of thin films from solutions of small molecules or polymers.
 Understanding how electronic properties evolve during these processes enables the tailoring of environmental conditions for designer materials properties (Wong).

-Theoretical (Guenza) and experimental (Marcus) studies in statistical mechanics of soft condensed matter and complex fluids focus on the investigation of structure and dynamics of complex molecular systems in the liquid phase (macromolecules and colloids).
+In the classical regime, theoretical (Guenza) and experimental (Marcus) studies in statistical mechanics of soft condensed matter and complex fluids focus on the investigation of structure and dynamics of complex molecular systems in the liquid phase (macromolecules and colloids).
 Understanding and predicting the behavior of these systems is of interest for engineers (plastics, fibers, and other viscoelastic materials) as well as for biologists for whom complex systems of interest include proteins, nucleic acids, and protein-protein aggregates such as cellular filaments.

 Research in bioanalytical and biophysical chemistry at the nanoscale (Prell) reveals how chemical interactions give rise to preferred topologies of biomolecular assemblies and membranes and how these interactions play a role in nanoscale processes such as toxin translocation.